-Check with individual schools about any assessment procedures prior to submitting an application.
+Check with individual schools about their assessment procedures when submitting an application.

 A school's selection committee may require students to take a test.
 Information about testing will be provided by the individual schools.
 Schools may request a test administration fee.

-Students found to be cheating or providing inaccurate information risk disqualification.
+Students found to be cheating in assessments risk disqualification.

-The selection committee will give special consideration to Aboriginal and/or Torres Strait Islander students.
+The selection committee may give special consideration to Aboriginal and/or Torres Strait Islander students.